alzahrareyhan/nolimit-ds-test-reyhan-nandita-al-zahra/README.md

 ```

 # Flowchart
-The flowchart is divided into two parts: training and inference.Training flowchart contains theprocesses of training/fine-tuning the pre-trained model distillBERT.
+The flowchart is divided into two parts: training and inference.Training flowchart contains theprocesses of training the pre-trained model distillBERT.
 The Inference flowchart shows the processes of running the model through inference, in this case it's deployed on Hugging Face Space.
 ## Training Flowchart
 ![train-flow](/docs/train.png)
 ### Explanation
 1. Rotten tomatoes review sentiment dataset is loaded as the dataset
-2. Dataset is then preprocessed (tokenazation and padding)
+2. Dataset is then preprocessed (tokenazation and split data)
 3. distillBERT model is trained using the dataset
 4. Fine-tuned model is evaluated using evaluation metrics.
 5. Re-train if the accuracy is low.
-6. Save model if the accuracy is high, as the final fine-tuned model.
+6. Save model if the accuracy is high, as the final model.